Here is one of the biggest lessons I’ve learned while trying to run my home-based business:

 Unless I created dedicated work hours, set goals, and pushed through deadlines, my business was never going to make it.
 If I want to see the rewards and benefits of an actual, profitable business, then I can’t expect to treat my work like a hobby.

-With a new year comes new lessons though, and new goals that I have set for myself and for Lost & Found.
+Every year brings new lessons though, and new goals that I have set for myself and for Lost & Found.

 But what about you?

-Have you thought through ways you can grow your home-based business this year?
+Have you thought through ways you can grow your home-based business?

-Or maybe changes you want to make in how you run you business?
+Or maybe changes you want to make in how you run your business?

 1. Learn a New Skill